cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games/dumping-games.md

 ## Notes

-You should now be able to run your game in Cemu.
-We now recommend that you dump any updates or DLC to install to Cemu as well.
-Some games, such as Breath of the Wild, require an update to actually boot the game.
+You should now have a copy of the game that you can run with Cemu.
+However, you probably should dump the updates of the game (and any DLC you've got) too!
+Many games require the latest update to run properly and graphic packs are usually only compatible with the latest version.

-If your game doesn't have any updates available, or you simply don't need to install them, you can continue to transferring your save data across to Cemu.
+If your game doesn’t have any updates available, or if you don’t need to install them, you can continue to transferring your save data across to Cemu.

-If you don't want updates _or_ save data, you can continue onto optimizing, to ensure that the game runs as best it can.
+If you don’t want updates or save data, you can continue onto optimizing, to ensure that the game runs as best it can.

 **1.** Continue to [Dumping Updates and DLC](dumping-updates-and-dlc) {: .notice--success}